neurogeek/haproxyctl/README.md

 You can use the Python API mode to integrate HAProxyctl directly in your Python project.

-Every command in HAProxyctl has at least two methods: getResut and getResultObj.
+Every command in HAProxyctl has at least two methods: getResult and getResultObj.

 The method getResult returns a formatted string with the results obtained by executing the given HAProxy command, while getResultObj returns a Python object with the results, making it easy to use this results in some Python code.